 As with the Crank Sensor, a vehicle will have one or the other, not both.
 Either the "Cam 1" Hall or the Cam 1 Mag wires can be eliminated.
-Connect to Cam Sensor as shown below in Figure 4.
+Connect the Cam Sensor appropriately as shown in Figure 5 or 6.